liip/LiipContainerWrapperBundle/README.md

 -------------

 Default services and parameters maybe configured inside the application configuration.
-Setting ``remove_unmapped`` to true will remove the ContainerWrapper service in favor of an alias to ``service_container`` in all cases where no mapping is used:
+Setting ``disable_optimization`` to true will remove the ContainerWrapper service in favor of an alias to ``service_container`` in all cases where no mapping is used:

     # app/config.yml